shreyas-sridhar/Legality/README.md

 3. Once logged in, you can access legal consultation information.

 ## Video Tutorial
-If you need assistance setting up your Google OAuth credentials, please watch this helpful video: [Setting Up Google OAuth Credentials](https://youtu.be/tgO_ADSvY1I?si=3BgENI3S0g6tjwjc).
+This is of utmost importance as the Google authentication wont work without the creaditenials If you need assistance setting up your Google OAuth credentials, please watch this helpful video: [Setting Up Google OAuth Credentials](https://youtu.be/tgO_ADSvY1I?si=3BgENI3S0g6tjwjc).
-This is how i learnt and be vigilant to hide your `CLIENT_ID` and `CLIENT_SECRET` while pushing your code to Github or anywhere public
+This is how i learnt and be vigilant to hide your `CLIENT_ID` and `CLIENT_SECRET` while pushing your code to Github or anywhere public.

 ## License
 Fell free to fork this code and do as you wish